-- Global Credit Opportunities Fund (GCOF) 45% to 100% - European Direct Lending (EDL) 0% to 45%
+- Global Credit Opportunities Fund (GCOF) 45% to 100% - European Direct Lending (EDL) 40% to 50%

-The underlying strategy mix has been constructed to achieve diversification across regions, issuers and different fixed interest sub-sectors.
-For example, GCOF is a US-centric strategy investing primarily in corporate bonds and loans, while the EDL portfolio invests in European loans.
+The underlying strategy mix has been constructed to achieve diversification across regions, issuers and different Fixed Interest sub-sectors.
+For example, GCOF is a US-centric strategy investing primarily in Corporate Bonds and Loans, while the EDL portfolio invests in European Loans.
 Further, the key return drivers of each strategy are complementary, extending across credit quality, interest rate sensitivity, risk premia etc.

-In practical terms, GCOF invests in publicly traded bonds and loans and therefore will exhibit greater variability of performance, whereas the EDL strategy comprises a portfolio of private loans which is priced less frequently, with performance variations generally representative of the credit worthiness of the pool of borrowers.
-Zenith highlights the embedded level of diversification between the two strategies, with the EDL allocation expected to smooth portfolio volatility (as measured by Standard Deviation) at the Trust level.

-The following section includes a detailed overview of each of the underlying strategies.
+In practical terms, GCOF invests in publicly traded bonds and loans and therefore will exhibit greater variability of performance, whereas the EDL strategy comprises a portfolio of private loans which are priced less frequently, with performance variations generally representative of the credit worthiness of the pool of borrowers.
+Zenith highlights the embedded level of diversification between the two strategies, with the EDL The following section includes a detailed overview of each of the underlying strategies.